All Episodes

 Why don't we make America rich again?

-Um I just I can't make him see that.
+I just can't make him see that.

-Uh I just didn't know if you had any other insight other than what you just said, because that's you gave him the right answer.
+I just didn't know if you had any other insight other than what you just said.

 The mullahs in Iran, they're really bad actors.

-Um, we know what he's capable of.
+Maduro, we know what he's capable of.

 And there are people out there trying to make every excuse for Vladimir.

-Um Vladimir had complaints about Ukraine, there were other courses of action short of taking over the country and indiscriminately bombing innocent men, women, and children in the process.
+There were other courses of action short of taking over the country and indiscriminately bombing innocent men, women, and children in the process.

-Um he didn't avail himself to that option because he didn't want to.
+He didn't avail himself to that option because he didn't want to.

-And he's got this vision in his head, I believe, of the former Soviet Union coming back um the way it was.
+And he's got this vision in his head, I believe, of the former Soviet Union coming back the way it was.

-And if those territorial ambitions go that far, at some point there will be a war with Vladimir Putin in Russia and his satellite countries.
+And if those territorial ambitions go that far, at some point, there will be a war with Vladimir Putin in Russia and his satellite countries.

-Anyway, Steven, thank you.
+Anyway, Stephen, thank you.

 Appreciate it.

-800 nine four-one Sean, if you want to be a part of the program.
+800-941 Sean, if you want to be a part of the program, Brad is in Washington.

 Brad, you're on the Sean Hannity show.